What is a charter school?

-Candeo embraces a classical education philosophy built on Western Tradition.
+Candeo embraces a classical liberal arts education philosophy.
 We utilize the nationally recognized Core Knowledge curriculum for content, which stresses the knowledge most useful for comprehension, school learning, and communication within the civic life of a society.
 Candeo students are immersed in a rich sequence of World and American History and Geography, Science, Visual Arts, Music, English Language Arts, Foreign Language, and Mathematics.
 We center on the classics in literature, art, and music, and utilize primary source documents in our instruction.
 Everything we do and learn is in pursuit of the good, true, and beautiful.

 When and how can I register my child for Candeo?